imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 }
 ```

-We learned about <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow" target="_blank" rel="noopener noreferrer">grid-auto-flow</a> in our previous demo and discovered that it let us control how the auto-placement algorithm work, and how implicit elements should be added in the flow of the grid.
+We learned about [grid-auto-flow](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow) in our previous demo and discovered that it let us control how the auto-placement algorithm work, and how implicit elements should be added in the flow of the grid.
 The default behavior is `row`, meaning that any extra element that won’t fit on our grid will wrap into a new line.
 We changed that to be `dense` on our previous demo, and we’ll change it to be `column` on this one: That way, any new column added here will end up in an implicit column, and have a horizontal scroll.
 We’ll also define a width for those auto-generated columns with the `grid-auto-columns` property.

 <figure>
   <img